monyedavid/spark-cluster/README.md

 ## Create a Scala spark app

 The first thing you need to do is to make a spark application.
-Our spark-submit image is designed to run scala code ( soon will ship pyspark support guess I was just lazy to do so..).
+Our spark-submit image is designed to run scala code You can make or use your own scala app.

-In my case I am using an app called  [crimes-app](https://).
-You can make or use your own scala app, I 've just used this one because I had it at hand.

 ## Ship your jar & dependencies on the Workers and Master